 #5: Misleading is Not Okay Either

 Just because the FTC prohibits lying in promotional material, doesn’t mean they’re okay with misleading people.
 In fact, the FTC’s prime focus is to protect consumers against fraud and deceptive marketing.
-Don’t mislead people in your advertising.
+Don’t mislead people in your advertising, it is considered apart of unfair and unlawful business practices.

 Disclosures need to be clearly visible and written in a way that an average person can understand.
 This means it’s not okay to hide a disclosure behind a single footer link that takes you to a 30,0000-word legalese wall of 8px text.
 Say goodbye to the days when businesses were protected by purposely confusing- but legal- disclosures and user agreements.
 Now, the FTC has stated, “… each new endorsement made without a disclosure could be deceptive because readers might not see the original blog post where you said you got the product free from the manufacturer.”
 And “a disclosure on a profile page isn’t sufficient because many people in your audience probably won’t see it.
 Also, depending upon what it says, the badge may not adequately inform consumers of your connection to the trade association.
 If it’s simply a logo or hashtag for the event, it won’t tell consumers of your relationship to the association.”